wp-plugins/user-blocker/readme.txt

 * Unblock user any time
 * Block user by UserName OR by Role
 * Customizable message for each blocked User OR Blocked Role
-* View blocked user list By Time, By Date and Permanently blcoked users.
+* View blocked user list By Time, By Date and Permanently blocked users.
 * Easy to search any blocked user by username/ email / First name to view blocking status and modify or remove blocking